rioualen/BioHackEU23_preprint/paper/paper.md

 #### TeSS {#tess}

-* Addition of event in TeSS (Table 5)
-    * Annotation of EDAM terms
-    * Annotation of tools used in courses
+Finally, we added (number?) new event entries in TeSS for SB-related courses, past or future (or recurring events).
+However, the existing entries could not be edited, though they lacked a number of annotations, such as EDAM terms or tools used/taught in those courses (Table 5).

 | Type   | Event name                                                 | URL in TeSS | Terms                | Tools                    |
 | ------ | ---------------------------------------------------------- | ----------- | -------------------- | ------------------------ |